-Nonsterile Objectives (assessment, respiratory care, vital signs, and I/O) will be checked on the day assigned and given a grade by an instructor.
-It is important for the student to follow the objectives that is located under ANS Skills Manual on Blackboard.
+Basic Skills Objectives - skills will be checked on the day assigned and given a grade by an instructor.
+It is important for the student to follow the objectives that are located under Nursing Skills Manual on Blackboard.
+If an 85 or above is not obtained, remediation will be required.
+(See Grading Skills Check-Off section above)